godotengine/godot-docs/classes/class_control.rst

 :ref:`LayoutDirection<enum_Control_LayoutDirection>` **LAYOUT_DIRECTION_SYSTEM_LOCALE** = ``4``

 Automatic layout direction, determined from the system locale.
+Right-to-left layout direction is automatically used for languages that require it such as Arabic and Hebrew, but only if a valid translation file is loaded for the given language..
+For all other languages (or if no valid translation file is found by Godot), left-to-right layout direction is used.
+If using :ref:`TextServerFallback<class_TextServerFallback>` (:ref:`ProjectSettings.internationalization/rendering/text_driver<class_ProjectSettings_property_internationalization/rendering/text_driver>`), left-to-right layout direction is always used regardless of the language.

 .. _class_Control_constant_LAYOUT_DIRECTION_MAX: